Marjorie Finlay

 Marjorie Moehlenkamp Finlay (October 5, 1928 – June 1, 2003) was an American opera singer and television personality.
-She was the maternal grandmother of singer-songwriter Taylor Swift.
-A coloratura soprano, Finlay performed concert, opera, and supper club singing.
+A coloratura soprano, Finlay performed concert and opera singing.
 After winning a talent contest in 1950, she toured on the ABC radio network show Music With the Girls.
 Finlay later had her own television program and served as an MC for El Show Pan-Americano in Puerto Rico.
 She toured South America and released an album in Mexico.
-She also has a song dedicated to her: "Marjorie" by her granddaughter Taylor.

-Life and career
+She is the maternal grandmother of singer-songwriter Taylor Swift, who dedicated her songs "Marjorie" and "Timeless" to her.

+Early life

-Marjorie Moehlenkamp was born on October 5, 1928, in Memphis, Tennessee, to Elmer Henry Moehlenkamp of St. Charles, Missouri, and Cora Lee Morrow of Arkansas.
+Marjorie Moehlenkamp was born on October 5, 1928, in Memphis, Tennessee, to Elmer Henry Moehlenkamp (1897–1972) of St. Charles, Missouri, and Cora Lee Morrow (1900–1962) of Arkansas.
 She was raised in St. Charles.
 Three of her paternal great-grandparents were from Germany.
+The Moehlenkamp family were practicing and devout Catholics.

-In 1948, Moehlenkamp performed at Mexico Senior High School as a soloist in the Lindenwood Vesper Choir.
+In 1948, Finlay performed at Mexico Senior High School as a soloist in the Lindenwood Vesper Choir.
 She earned her Bachelor of Music from Lindenwood University in 1949.
+Finlay was in Mu Phi Epsilon, a professional music fraternity.

+Career

-Moehlenkamp was in Mu Phi Epsilon, a professional music fraternity.
-She was a singer in the St. Louis Symphony Orchestra's pop concert at Kiel Auditorium.
+Finlay was a singer in the St. Louis Symphony Orchestra's pop concert at Kiel Auditorium.
+She was also a singer at the San Juan supper club.

-In 1950, Moehlenkamp was working as a receptionist at Boatmen's National Bank in St. Louis.
+In 1950, Finlay was working as a receptionist at Boatmen's National Bank in St. Louis.
 She won a talent contest on the ABC network show Music With the Girls.
 This awarded her a radio spot and she toured on the network radio show for 15 months.
-During the summer of 1951, Moehlenkamp studied at the Berkshire Music Center and then in New York City on the advice of musician Edwin McArthur.

-She married Robert Finlay, president of Raymond Construction Company, on March 22, 1952, in Palm Beach, Florida.
-After her marriage, Finlay and her husband moved to Havana, Cuba, where his office was located before relocating to Puerto Rico due to political unrest.
-They moved to Caracas before returning to Santurce with their children.
-In Puerto Rico, Finlay had her own television program and performed in concerts, operas, and supper clubs, including a two-week stint at the Caribe Hilton Hotel.
+During the summer of 1951, Finlay studied at the Berkshire Music Center and then in New York City on the advice of musician Edwin McArthur.
+Moving to Puerto Rico, Finlay had her own television program and performed in concerts, operas, and supper clubs, including a two-week stint at the Caribe Hilton Hotel.

-Finlay was the mistress of ceremonies for El Show Pan-Americano on APA-TV in Santurce.
+Finlay was the mistress of ceremonies for El Show Pan-Americano on APA-TV in Santurce, Puerto Rico.
 She was active in the Pro Arte Societies, a civic music organization.
 Her Spanish was reportedly "bad" enough to be funny to her audiences.
 Her television show ran six nights a week for 17 months.
 In 1962, Finlay performed at a Kiel Auditorium Pop Concert.
 Her performance included "Fanciulla È Sbocciato L'Amore" from La rondine and "Jewel song" in addition to pop songs.